 For National Dentist’s Day, we interview Dr. James Lin DMD, a local dentist in Los Gatos about the topic of preventative dental care, and the implications for children living in poverty.

-Dental care is sadly one of the most prevalent unmet, but treatable health needs for children.
-Tooth decay remains the most common chronic childhood health problem - 5 times more common than asthma, and 7 times more prevalent than hay fever.
+Dental care is sadly one of the most prevalent unmet but treatable health needs for children.
+Tooth decay remains the most common chronic childhood health problem - 5 times more common than asthma and seven times more prevalent than hay fever.

-You might be surprised to learn that oral hygiene products are not on the list of SNAP(Supplemental Nutrition Assistance Program)-approved items.
-For many low-income families that depend on food stamp programs, this means they must choose between buying food or buying toothbrushes and toothbrushes when they are able to visit the grocery store — not a choice anyone should have to make.
+You might be surprised to learn that oral hygiene products are not on the list of SNAP (Supplemental Nutrition Assistance Program)-approved items.
+For many low-income families that depend on food stamp programs, this means they must choose between buying food or buying toothbrushes when they are able to visit the grocery store — not a choice anyone should have to make.

 Dr. Lin, what are common mistakes children and adults make when brushing or flossing their teeth?

 It is important to brush at least twice a day, for two minutes each time.
 Remember to change the toothbrush head (if electric toothbrush) or the entire toothbrush (traditional manual toothbrush) every three months.
 Do not share toothbrushes.
-Each individual should have their own toothbrush to prevent contamination such as if someone is sick, has cavities, or gum disease.
+Each individual should have their own toothbrush to prevent contamination, such as if someone is sick, has cavities, or has gum disease.
 Flossing once a day is strongly encouraged.
-If manual dexterity is a challenge, floss picks or a water flosser can be helpful.
+If manual dexterity is challenging, floss picks or a water flosser can be helpful.
 A water flosser can also be very helpful if someone has braces.